Simone Guerra: Loans to Matera and Venezia

 The following summer it was loaned to Matera, which debuted on 8 August in the game Coppa Italia Lega Pro won for 3- 1 against Vigor Lamezia.
 It collects 13 appearances.

 On 9 January 2015 always he moved on loan to Venezia.
 He made his debut on 17 January following the 2–0 victory against Pordenone.
 Marks its first goal on 28 February with a brace in the 2–1 win over Monza.
 At the end of the season scores 5 goals in 18 appearances.

 Feralpisalò

 On 21 June 2015 is made official his move to Feralpisalò, with whom he signed a one-year contract.
 He made his debut with Brescia on 2 August in the match valid for the first qualifying round of Coppa Italia won 5–1 against Fano, which scored a hat-trick.

 Vicenza

 He moved to Vicenza in January 2019.

 Return to Feralpisalò

 On 13 January 2021 he returned to Feralpisalò.

+Juventus Next Gen

+On 21 August 2023, Guerro joined Juventus Next Gen for one season.
+In June 2025, Guerra renewed for Juventus Next Gen until 2026.